This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 House Finch Habitat and Distribution

-- Residential neighborhoods with mature trees
+- Residential areas with trees and plenty of feeders

-- Urban parks and gardens
+- Urban parks filled with finch-friendly greens

-- Agricultural areas, especially near grain storage
+- Agricultural sites, especially near grain silos

-- Forest edges and semi-open woodlands
+- Forest edges and other semi-open spaces

 American Robin Habitat and Distribution